GoSolve-io/go-application-guide/README.md

 1. What does "log" mean?
    1. Common misconception: this is not the same as output in your terminal
-      1. Unless there are prepared infrastructure to create structured logs, each log is just one line in text
+      1. Unless there is a special infrastructure to create structured logs, each log is just one line in the app's output stream
       2. These lines of text are usually collected by some aggregator from multiple running instances
       3. If one instance logs 3 lines, those lines will often be spread across other lines from other instances
    2. Conclusion: one log should contain all the information about an event
-      1. Don't log like: "function started", "function ended".
-Result aggregated from all running instances will be useless.
+      1. Don't log messages like "function started" or "function ended".
+The result aggregated from all running instances will be rather useless.
 2. Standard error logging
    1. https://blog.golang.org/go1.13-errors
 3. Other logs
    1. What to log?
-(Actually more importantly what not to log)
+(Actually, more importantly, what not to log)
       1. Incoming requests
       2. Outgoing requests
       3. System state changes
    2. How it relates to app layers
    3. Put log together into stories using trace id
-      1. Later in microservice architecture - distributed transaction id
+      1. Later in microservice architecture - distributed transaction ids

 #### Caching

 TODO

 1. App or adapters?
-App of course and explain why.
+App, of course!
+Explain why.
 2. How adding cache affects application logic (hint: it doesn't!)

 #### Instrumentation

 TODO